 The ovary is suspended to the pelvic sidewall by the infundibulopelvic ligament (suspensory ligament of the ovary), containing the ovarian vessels.
 The utero-ovarian ligament extends from the uterus to the ovaries and carries a blood supply from the uterine artery.

-Indications for ultrasonographic evaluation of the female pelvis includes, but is not limited to the following:
+Indications for ultrasonographic evaluation of the female pelvis include, but are not limited to the following:

 Evaluation of pregnancy